NYCPlanning/ud-digital-practice/content/pages/2021/02/tutorial-2-modeling-analysis-at-the-building-scale/index.md

         - talk about how this can be either a subdivided site or an arbitrary place
         - select polyline
         - select front lot lines, side lot lines and rear (explain why, software is able to understand which lot line types to use when you have the context, but can't figure it out when it's an arbitrary geometry)
+  - as you add sites and scenarios you can see the list gradually populate to reflect what's in your model.
+Each new site should also have a blue line around it in the Rhino window with the ID in the middle.
   - in RWCDS session, will talk about how to define and import sites in bulk
   - will also cover custom zoning overrides

+## Generate Envelopes and Massings

 - BUILD **Generate a massing for a defined site; understand how development metrics are calculated and previewed**
-  - generate massing for defined sites in the model
+- for this one, let's switch over to the Build tab
+- now, instead of just a list, you see dropdowns for each site and scenario.
+The snapshot you're currently on is defined by the combination/intersection of those two setttings.
+Change to another site, then another scenario to see how it works.
+  - when you change, you should see different parts of the rhino model shown, updates to the zoning rules, and Rhino will report back that Scenario/Site N is now current.
+In the Rhino layer panel, also notice that toggling through your scenarios has created new layers for each one, prefixed `SCN_` to distinguish them from the `BASE`.
-  - needs two things, zoning rules (looked up automatically), and massing goals
+  - To generate massings for defined sites in the model, UDTools needs two things, zoning rules and massing goals
+  - we used built-in zoning definitions earlier when we defined the sites, so the rules will be built-in in this case.
+You can see them on-screen under Zoning Rules in the Dashboard.
-  - massing goals provided as a list of floor heights and use groups
+  - Massing goals define what kind of building you're trying to make.
+They're provided as a list of floor-to-floor heights and zoning use groups corresponding to different floors of your building.
-  - interface likely to change in the near future to be less confusing, but for now need to provide use groups
-  - both floor heights, use groups provided as a list, ordered bottom-up
-  - last item in the list repeats until FAR runs out
+- To define the massing goals, you'll build up a list starting at the ground floor and working your way up.
+The definition for the last floor in the list will be repeated until FAR runs out.
-  - click set massing goals
-  - "generate massing" will create an envelope, with default assumptions
-  - you can also create a custom envelope, or modify the existing, and generate massing will use what's there (use this to inject the process with zoning know-how)
+- Define a single floor by filling out the form shown in the row next to "Add Floor".
+Height is the floor-to-floor height in feet, Use Category is the broad category and Use Group is a specific use group from the Zoning Resolution.
+"Add Floor" will add the defined floor to the list and you'll see it appear above.
+- Repeat until you have everything defined.
+- Once the massing goals are ready for the whole building, click "Set Massing Goals" and you should see a message in Rhino that they were received.

+Now you're ready to generate a massing.
+You can either run the entire process at once or step through it gradually and make adjustments as needed.
+We'll go through step-by-step first then run it all at once so you can see the difference.

+In Rhino, run `UDGenerateEnvelope` and a zoning envelope should appear.
+Notice that it's been placed on an `envelope` sublayer within your current scenario.
+Select the envelope and Rhino and notice that it's modeled as a *closed solid polysurface*.
+This is how Rhino understands what we'd call a volume or a solid in plain english.

-  - think of this as a "tool sharpening" moment, can overcome the shortcomings of the "blunt tool" of built-in zoning with something that makes more sense
+Since zoning is so complicated, it's very likely you won't get a perfect result.
+So UDTools gives you the ability to modify the zoning envelope when you need to before generating a massing.
+Think of this as a "tool sharpening" moment, can overcome the shortcomings of the "blunt tool" of built-in zoning with something that makes more sense
     - designer or planner can intervene with information you know that the tool doesn't know

-  - demo moving the setback, generate a new massing with the modified envelope (if you wanted to see with minimum base height instead of max)
-  - one more example, split the envelope to partial lot
-    - make plane, boolean split
-    - run generatemassing again
-- MEASURE
-  - now we have a smaller massing than what's probably allowed in FAR terms
-  - what if we want to know how much smaller it is and how much FAR we have left?
-  - change to measure tab
-  - explain dot scale diagram - shows total GFA, ZFA and balance of utilized/available FAR for each use category
-  - show that it changes on the fly as you modify the massing in rhino. demo getting close to limit when full-floor thing kicks in
+Try making a small change to the envelope before moving on to the next step.
+Some methods to try:

+- Cmd-Shift-Click to select and push/pull individual faces or edges.
+- Draw lines or polylines on the ground plane and use `Slab` or `ExtrudeCrv` (with the `solid` option turned on) to create new closed solid polysurfaces, then `BooleanDifference` with the envelope
+- Extrude a curve vertically to get a cutting surface, then BooleanSplit with the envelope to cut it into parts.

+When you're done, just make sure the result is still a closed solid polysurface, and that it's on the envelope sublayer of your current scenario.

+Run `UDGenerateMassing`, using the 'Single' mode, and UDTools will attempt to fill your envelope with floors using all available FAR.
+You may need to pan the Rhino window before the result appears.
+Notice that new sublayers for the broad and specific uses of each floor have been created and that each floor is assigned to a specific use group sublayer.

+Try `UDGenerateMassing` one more time, this time on a different site without an existing envelope.
+This time it'll generate an envelope and a massing all in the same step automatically.
+To start over, simply delete floors and/or envelopes from the model and run the commands again.

+## Measure

+Finally, let's switch to the Measure panel.
+Here you'll find information about the various development metrics, including floor area and unit counts, calculated by UDTools for a given site and will be able to see them update in real time as the model changes.

+The table at the top shows GFA and ZFA totals for each major use category and the massing overall, and also shows graphically how much of the available FAR is utilized for a particular use.
+A full bubble means all of the available FAR is in use, while an empty one means none.
+Bubbles won't appear for uses that aren't allowed under the scenario zoning.

+Lock and turn off the envelope sublayer for the current scenario.
+Select a few of the floors you modeled in the previous section and delete them.
+You'll see the numbers and graphic indicators change in the Dashboard.
+If you need to fine-tune the massing to get right up to the edge of allowable FAR for example, you can use this feature as a guide as you work in Rhino.

+Try copying one of the remaining floors upwards a few times, using object snaps to make sure it stays flush with the rest of the massing.
+At a certain point, you may see indicators turn red in the Dashboard.
+This means you've modeled something that breaks a rule!
+UDTools won't stop you from doing this, but it can tell you when there's a problem.
+Take away a few of the floors and you'll see the FAR indicator turn black again.

+The Measure panel can also help you model things that aren't yet generated automatically like parking.
+If you copy your ground floor below grade, and place it on a new scenario sublayer called `parking`, you'll see the area reflected under Provided Area, and an estimate number of spaces will also appear.

   - other things on the page
     - dimensions, unit counts
       - not ethat street frontage is for zoning lot not neccessarily massing